MitchellThompkins/rclone-decrypt/README.md

 * Windows is _not_ currently supported, although it probably would not take very much work to get it there.
 I do not have ready access to a windows environment on which to test.
+* I'd love to make the GUI look more modern, but most solutions involve a style which seems incompatible with [tkinterdnd2](https://github.com/Eliav2/tkinterdnd2) which provides the drag and drop feature.

 ## Requirements
 ### General